 STEPHEN Their skin weighs a ton.
-It's an inch and a half thick; bulletproof, as far as most guns are concerned; accounts for 25 per cent of the animal's weight.
+It's an inch ond a half thick; bulletproof, as for as most guns are concerned; occounts for 25 per cent of the animal's weight.
 In other words, it weighs four tons.

-LINDA So, if you were to say to it, 'Ooh, you've put on a bit of weight,' it wouldn't care.
-It's just ... really thick-skinned.
+LINDA So, if you were to soy to it, 'Ooh, you've put on a bit of weight,' it wouldn't care.
+It's just . . . really thick-skinned.